 Medium-chain triglycerides (or MCTs) are fats that contain a few fatty acid tails of 6-12 carbon atoms in length.
 MCTs have shown many benefits to human health.

 Some studies suggest that MCTs have antimicrobial properties, can help digestive problems, seizures, and other issues.
-As if that wasn’t enough, there is ample evidence that shows MCTs can help with weight loss and athletic performance.
+As if that wasn’t enough, ample evidence shows MCTs can help with weight loss and athletic performance.

 More than that, MCTs have been linked to many uses against specific conditions.
-For example, there is evidence to say that medium-chain triglycerides can prevent the breakdown of muscle mass in critically ill patients.
+For example, there is evidence that medium-chain triglycerides can prevent the breakdown of muscle mass in critically ill patients.

 Going a step further, some scientists claim that the compound can help prevent and control certain types of seizures in children.
 It should be noted, though, that some of these claims still need substantial research to verify – coconut oil and MCTs are promising, but we can’t yet be sure of their unalloyed benefits.

 MCTs vs. Long-Chain Fatty Acids

 Unfortunately (especially in Western society), most people’s diets include mostly long-chain triglycerides (LCTs) and fats in the form of omega-6.
 Omega-6 fats aren’t bad, per se, but they do cause inflammation when unbalanced with other types of fat.